adamAfro/fcqr/readme.md

 - using QR code scanner [mebjas/html5-qrcode](https://github.com/mebjas/html5-qrcode) (input only)

+### Deck's resource

+Deck can have a resource - if it is an URL then you can try importing whatever is on the other side, if it is CSV it will replace cards in the deck.

 ### Import/Export using QR scanner and/or text input

 For now, QR scanner and text input support only CSV with separator being dash `— `, hyphen-minus `-`, tab, vertical line `|`, comma, semicolon or space.
 Additionally they may be surrounded with spaces for clarity like so ` — `.